scnslabutsa/myhthelperEduContent/_episodes/AS1.md

 * Put your pill bottle somewhere you can see it every day.
 A good example is next to your toothbrush or coffee maker—-whatever works for you.

-* Make it part of one of your routine.
+* Make it part of one of your routines.
 For example:

    * Morning routine: after you brush your teeth or when you drink your morning coffee.